 Here’s an all-inclusive guide on all things Microwave Oatmeal, with four different recipes!
 I’m sharing my go-to base oatmeal recipe plus a recipe for Banana-Peanut Butter Oatmeal, Strawberries and Cream Oatmeal, and Maple-Brown Sugar Oatmeal.

 We made an entire guide on How To Make Oatmeal on the stovetop (with four different recipes!) and we’ve shared a similar guide for making Overnight Oats (with four more different recipes).
-While the recipes on both of those guides are incredible, they all take a bit more preparation and cooking time (hot oats) or a long chilling time (overnight oats).
+While the recipes on both of those guides are incredible, they all take a bit more prep and cook time (hot oats) or a long chilling time (overnight oats).

-With these Microwave Oatmeal recipes, we’re optimizing for the quickest possible prep time while not making any sacrifices on flavor!
+With these Microwave Oatmeal recipes, we’re looking for the quickest possible prep time while not making any sacrifices on flavor!

 four flavors of Microwave Oatmeal